cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

 Self-check exercises
 ::::::::::::::::::::

-This section contains some simple exercises using the simple books and authors tables used in the text above.
+This section contains some simple exercises using the **simple_books** and **simple_authors** tables used in the text above.
 If you get stuck, click on the "Show answer" button below the exercise to see a correct answer.

 .. activecode:: data_retrieval_self_test_select
     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Modify the SQL statement below to retrieve author names only:
+    Modify the SQL statement below to retrieve author names only.
     ~~~~
     SELECT * FROM simple_authors;